ceduardorubio/websocket-browser-client/README.md

     use this to log all incoming messages
 */
-export const wsClient = new WebSocketBrowserClient(options,Logger);
+export const wsClient = new WebSocketBrowserClient(connectionOptions,Logger);

 let authCredentials = {
     //... your credentials